Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-1.x-branch.rst

   instance                process
-  instance reference      process identifier (PID) new operators           WOOPER-provided functions, making use of user-defined ``construct/N`` functions (a.k.a. the constructors) delete operators        WOOPER-provided functions, unless user-specified (a.k.a. the destructor) method definition       module function that respects some conventions method invocation       sending of an appropriate inter-process message method look-up          class-specific virtual table taking into account inheritance transparently
+  instance reference      process identifier (PID) new operators           WOOPER-provided functions, making use of user-defined ``construct/N`` functions (a.k.a. the constructors) delete operator         WOOPER-provided function, making use of any user-defined ``destruct/1`` (a.k.a. the destructor) method definition       module function that respects some conventions method invocation       sending of an appropriate inter-process message method look-up          class-specific virtual table taking into account inheritance transparently